canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 This tutorial will guide you through writing a basic Mir compositor.
 By the end of it, you will create, build, and run a program with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.

-This section will cover the needed dependencies and how to install them, the minimum code needed for a Mir compositor, how to build this code, and finally how to run your compositor.

 ## Assumptions